WHAT DID WE ASK?

 WHY DID WE ASK THIS?

-The generation of phosphine gas from historic p4 contaminated lagoons has been demonstrated in the United States.
-Following this link gives some background about one such site.
+The generation of phosphine gas from historic p4 contaminated lagoons has been demonstrated in the United States at a former waste pond containing white phosphorus in Idaho.
+See the link below concerning East Michaud flats.

 With capping of the rattlechain lagoon sediment, the generation of this gas is made more likely than less likely.
 Phosphine was detected in analysis carried out by Cramer and Warner in 1991, and subsequently reported in additional studies after this.
 However the HPA human health risk assessment claimed that ERM, Rhodia’s consultants, had not detected any above detection limit.
 We do not accept these claims, as phosphine is always associated with white phosphorus breakdown.
 We know white phosphorus is in the sediment.